sourcegraph/sourcegraph-public-snapshot/lsif/docs/api.md

 - `limit`: the maximum number of remote repositories to search
 - `cursor`: a cursor generated from the previous page of results

-Performs a definitions query at a particular position.
+Performs an definitions, references, or hover query at a particular position.
 The request body must be a JSON object with the following properties:

 - `path`: the path of the document
 - `position`: the zero-based `{ line, character }` hover position